MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 If you plan to use a VFD to power your spindle, you can split the AC input going to the PSU to power your VFD as seen in the diagram below.

 !!!note
-    Consult local electrical regulations for information on cable termination, minimum cross-sectional-area, suitable fuse and breaker sizes, and refer to your VFD manual for their recommended installation method which may include input or output reactors or contactors.
+    Consult local electrical regulations for information on the cable termination, minimum cross-sectional area, suitable fuse, and breaker sizes, and refer to your VFD manual for their recommended installation method which may include input or output reactors or contactors.

-Wire the AC Inlet, PSU, E-stop and VFD according to the diagram below.
+Wire the AC Inlet, PSU, E-stop, and VFD according to the diagram below.

 ![AC Wiring diagram](../img/assemble_electronics/assemble_electronics_step_9.png){: .shadow}

 ### VFD / Spindle Wiring

 There are a large number of VFD and spindle options available.
 This section of the manual provides general guidance only.
-You should refer to your specific VFD manual for its setup.
+Refer to your specific VFD manual for its setup.

 ![VFD Wiring diagram](../img/assemble_electronics/assemble_electronics_step_9_5.jpg){: .shadow}

 !!!warning "VFD and Spindle Ground"
     You **MUST** make sure that your VFD and Spindle are properly grounded.
 Your VFD and Spindle are the only mains-powered items that you will come into contact with regularly during the operation of the machine, so these **MUST** have an operational ground connection **AT ALL TIMES**, and you **MUST** make sure that the socket you plug Milo into is properly grounded as well.

  Using a multimeter in continuity testing mode, you **MUST** be able to detect a connection between the ground pin on your AC inlet socket, the ground connector on your VFD, and the casing of your spindle.

-    If your VFD is grounded but your spindle is not, you will need to [open the top casing of the spindle and connect the ground pin to the case of the spindle](https://wiki.printnc.info/en/electronics/vfd/config#grounding-shielding) - there are a number of spindles available where this connection is not made in the factory.
+ If your VFD is grounded but your spindle is not, you will need to [open the top casing of the spindle and connect the ground pin to the case of the spindle](https://wiki.printnc.info/en/electronics/vfd/config#grounding-shielding) - there are several spindles available where this connection is not made in the factory.

  You should **ALWAYS** check this before operating the machine for the first time.

 ---